vic-ma/howtodismantle.github.io/_posts/2024-02-13-Dismantle-the-smart.click-button-How-to-build-an-order-and-alert-system-with-a-narrowband-IoT-button.md

     url: /assets/2024-02-13/IOXButton.pbmx
 ---

-In today's article, we discuss narrowband IoT devices.
+In today's article, we will discuss narrowband IoT devices.
 Narrowband IoT devices are usually not connected to any kind of Wi-Fi or local company network.
 Instead, they use the cellular network to connect to a server.
 For technical details, see this Wikpedia article on [Narrowband IoT](https://en.wikipedia.org/wiki/Narrowband_IoT).

-The device we look at is called the smart.click button.
+The device we will look at is called the [smart.click button](https://marketplace.smart.click/).
 It's made by a German company called [IOX Lab](https://ioxlab.de/en/).
 The following picture shows the device.
-It runs on battery and therefore doesn't need any kind of infrastructure (such as external power or LAN network access) as long as it can connect to a cellphone network.
+It runs on a battery and so it doesn't need anything besides a cellular network (like external power or LAN network access).

 ![image](/assets/2024-02-13/010.jpeg)

 We will build a Peakboard application that lets someone call for help by pressing a smart.click button.
 This button could be placed in an off-site production environment.
 Or, it could be placed in a local factory where you don't have access to the network infrastructure (for example, if you're a vendor and want to put the button in a client's factory so that they can press it to initiate an order process).

-After someone presses the button, a message pops up in the Peakboard application and a timer starts to show how much time has passed since the alarm was triggered.
+After someone presses the button, a message pops up in the Peakboard application and a timer starts, to show how much time has passed since the alarm was triggered.
 After pressing the button a second time (for example, once the caller receives the order), the alarm is dismissed.

 The technology behind this process is MQTT.
 The IOX button server sends a MQTT message to a broker that is available over the internet, and our Peakboard app subscribes to this MQTT topic.
-The rest is Peakboard internal logic.
+The rest is just Peakboard application logic.

 ## Set up the smart.click portal

 After purchasing a smart.click button, the button will be available in the smart.click portal.
 We visit the portal to configure what happens after the button is pressed.
-There are several options, such as SMS, email and MQTT.
+There are several options, such as SMS, email, and MQTT.
 We select MQTT and define the broker and MQTT topic.

 ![image](/assets/2024-02-13/020.png)